cirosantilli/notes/stack-overflow/duplicate-pools.md

 Make sure you shuffle the answers a bit or else a moderator might see the flag auto-raised, and delete your answer without thinking much even if it was the best one so far and the questions are not duplicates.

+The first on each list is the canonical source.

+I'm less likely to update closed questions.

 HTML boolean attributes:

 - http://stackoverflow.com/questions/16109358/readonly-attribute-syntax-for-input-text/24588427#24588427